ono-midori/ono-midori.github.io/techs/zguide.md

 - We add heartbeats to server updates (to clients), so that a client can detect when the primary server has died.
 It can then switch over to the backup server.
 - We connect the two servers using the Binary Star bstar reactor class.
 Binary Star relies on the clients to vote by making an explicit request to the server they consider active.
 We'll use snapshot requests as the voting mechanism.
 - We make all update messages uniquely identifiable by adding a UUID field.
 The client generates this, and the server propagates it back on republished updates.
-- The passive server keeps a “pending list” of updates that it has received from clients, but not yet from the active server; or updates it's received from the active server, but not yet from the clients.
+- The passive server keeps a "pending list" of updates that it has received from clients, but not yet from the active server; or updates it's received from the active server, but not yet from the clients.
 The list is ordered from oldest to newest, so that it is easy to remove updates off the head.

 ![](./pics/zmq/fig61.png)